-Today, CCUS projects around the world have the capacity to capture about 40 Mt CO2 each year (~three-quarters is captured from oil and gas operations).
-IEA's net zero pathway would require 7,600 Mt CO2 to be captured in 2050, with 5,245 Mt CO2 captured from fossil fuels and processes.
-In this scenario, almost 40% of CO2 captured in 2050 would be from industry, and 20% would be from the electricity sector.
-Some experts view such a massive scale up of CCUS capacity as unrealistic, even with
+Today, CCUS projects around the world have the capacity to capture about 40 Mt of carbon dioxide each year (~three-quarters is captured from oil and gas operations).
+IEA's net zero pathway would require 7,600 Mt of carbon dioxide to be captured in 2050, with 5,245 Mt of carbon dioxide captured from fossil fuels and processes.230 In this scenario, almost 40 percent of carbon dioxide captured in 2050 would be from industry, and 20 percent would be from the electricity sector.
+Some experts view such a massive scale up of CCUS capacity as unrealistic, even with strong policy support.
+Notably, "the scenarios assessed by the IPCC have a median of around 15 Gt of carbon dioxide captured using CCUS in 2050, more than double the level in the NZE."